-Guided Access 'child mode' on iPhone and iPad: What is it and how do you use it? - Pocket-lint
+Guided Access 'child mode' on iPhone and iPad: What is it and how do you use it?

 Alternatively, if you tap on 'Options' in the bottom left corner, you have the option to disable or enable touch entirely, as well as the side button or home button, volume buttons, motion, keyboards and toggle time limits on or off, among others depending on the app.

-Remember to tap on the 'Start' button in the top right of your screen to start the Guided Access session after you have selected your preferred settings.
+Remember to tap on the 'Start' button in the top right of your screen to start the Guided Access session after you have selected your preferred settings and you may need to enter your iPhone passcode.

 You can also ask Siri to turn on Guided Access, if you have Siri enabled.
 You'll need to open the app you want to enabled Guided Access on, then say "Hey Siri, turn on Guided Access".